 December brings lights, holiday music, presents, and often a plethora of activities to fill your days and nights.
 Unfortunately, the holidays can also bring along a slew of stressors if you aren’t careful.
 Here are six tips on how to reduce holiday stress so you can enjoy the season in the manner it was intended.

 Before jumping into the season, engage in a major decluttering session.
-Seasonal decorations can make a cluttered space even more stifling.
+Seasonal decorations can make a cluttered space even more stifling and add to your holiday stress.
 Make way for holiday decor so it can be featured prominently and add to the ambiance, not make it claustrophobic.
 The holidays also mean new items will often enter your home, whether they are gifts you receive or gifts you will be giving.
 Remove the old to make way for the new.
 Not to mention, it is easy to lose track of gifts you have already purchased if hidden in a cluttered space, which can result in unnecessary spending.

 2. Minimize Your Commitments

 The holidays are often filled with fun events, and it can be easy to attempt to make them all work.
 However, when you fill every waking minute, you can become overwhelmed and exhausted, making the season seem more like a chore rather than a celebration.
-When you receive an invitation, take a moment before you RSVP to consider whether it will add or take away from your seasonal joy.
+When you receive an invitation, take a moment before you RSVP to consider whether it will add seasonal joy, or holiday stress.

 Let go of obligatory yes’s and instead focus on events that will fill your spirit.
 Is the activity something you enjoy?
 Are the people involved those with whom you truly wish to spend time?
 Will accepting place an undue strain on your finances?
 If you have an annual event that you wish to attend, add the expected date now so you don’t mistakenly double-book.
 Curate a calendar of affairs that allow for balance and reflect what you want out of the holidays.